 What you’ll study

-You’ll be introduced to core accounting and finance subjects, complemented with the study of economics and law.
-You'll also have the opportunity to complete the accreditation requirements for professional accountancy bodies, if you take the classes for this route.
+You'll study core accounting and finance subjects, complemented with the study of economics and law.
+You'll also have the opportunity to complete the accreditation requirements for professional accountancy bodies if you take the classes for this route.

 The Peter Bain Prize is awarded each year to the student with the highest mark for their dissertation.